Paleopedology: Analysis

 Chemical analysis of soil fossils generally focuses on their lime content, which determines both their pH and how reactive they will be to dilute acids.
 Chemical analysis is also useful, usually through solvent extraction to determine key minerals.
-This analysis can be of some use in determining the structure of a soil fossil, but today X-ray diffraction is preferred because it permits the exact crystal structure of the former soil to be determined.
+This analysis can be of some use in determining the structure of a soil fossil, but today X-ray diffraction is preferred because it permits the crystal structure of the former soil to be determined.

-With the aid of X-ray diffraction, paleosols can now be classified into one of the 12 orders of Soil Taxonomy (Oxisols, Ultisols, Alfisols, Mollisols, Spodosols, Aridisols, Entisols, Inceptisols, Gelisols, Histosols, Vertisols and Andisols).
-Many Precambrian soils, however, when examined do not fit the characteristics for any of these soil orders and have been placed in a new order called green clays.
-The green colour is due to the presence of certain unoxidised minerals found in the primitive earth because O2 was not present.
-There are also some forest soils of more recent times that cannot clearly be classified as Alfisols or as Spodosols because, despite their sandy horizons, they are not nearly acidic enough to have the typical features of a Spodosol.
+With the aid of X-ray diffraction, paleosols can now be classified into one of the 12 orders of soil taxonomy (Oxisols, Ultisols, Alfisols, Mollisols, Spodosols, Aridisols, Entisols, Inceptisols, Gelisols, Histosols, Vertisols and Andisols).
+Many Precambrian soils, however, when examined do not fit the characteristics for any of these soil orders and have been placed in an order called green clays.
+The green colour is due to the presence of certain unoxidised minerals found in the primitive Earth because O2 was not present.
+There are also some forest soils of more recent times that cannot clearly be classified as alfisols or as spodosols because, despite their sandy horizons, they are not nearly acidic enough to have the typical features of a spodosol.

 Importance

-Paleopedology is an important scientific discipline for the understanding of the ecology and evolution of ancient ecosystems, both on Earth and the emerging field of exoplanet research, or Astropedology.
-[Section is currently under construction.]
+Paleopedology is an important scientific discipline for the understanding of the ecology and evolution of ancient ecosystems, both on Earth and the emerging field of exoplanet research, or astropedology.
+In geochemistry, a knowledge of the structure of former soils is also valuable to understand the composition of paleo continents.

 Models

-The different definitions applied to soils is indicative of the different approaches taken to them.
-Where farmers and engineers experience different soil challenges, soil scientists have a different view again (Johnson & Watson-Stegner 1987).
-Essentially, these differing views of the definition of soil are different theoretical bases for their study (Retallack 2001).
-Soils can be thought of as open systems in that they represent a boundary between the earth and the atmosphere where materials are transported and are changed.
-There are four basic types of flux: additions, subtractions, transfers, and transformations (Simonson 1978; Anderson 1988).
+The different definitions applied to soils are indicative of the different approaches taken to them.
+Where farmers and engineers concentrate on certain soil properties, soil scientists have a different view.
+Essentially, these differing views of the definition of soil are different theoretical bases for their study.
+Soils can be thought of as open systems in that they represent a boundary between the Earth and the atmosphere where materials are transported and are changed.
+There are four basic types of flux: additions, subtractions, transfers, and transformations.
 Examples of addition can include mineral grains and leaf litter, while subtractions can include surficial erosion of minerals and of organic matter.
-Transfers include the movement of a material within soil profile, and transformations are the change of composition and form of the materials within a soil.
+Transfers include the movement of a material within a soil profile, and transformations are the change of composition and form of the materials within a soil.

 Soils can also be considered to be energy transformers in that they are physical structures of material that are modified by naturally occurring processes.
-The sun constitutes the primary energy source for soils, and significantly outweighs any heat generated by radioactive decay flowing up from deep within the Earth's crust.
+The Sun constitutes the primary energy source for soils and significantly outweighs any heat generated by radioactive decay flowing up from deep within the Earth's crust.
 The deposition of sediment, or the addition of groundwater or rain, can also be considered an energy gain because new minerals and water can alter preexisting materials within the soil.
 These processes, coupled with the amount of energy available to fuel them, are what create a soil profile.